sonata-project/SonataAdminBundle/Resources/doc/reference/list_field_definition.rst

 List Actions
 ------------

-You can set actions for each items in list by adding in $list, the '_action' field :
+You can set actions for the list items by adding an '_action' field in $list:

 .. code-block:: php